 I’ve de-cluttered and I’m baring it all!
-Sorry about the mess – but here’s the thing: I thought I had a very simple wardrobe until I pulled out every single bit of clothing, every bag and pair of shoes and laid it all out in one big bile.
+Sorry about the mess – but here’s the thing: I thought I had a very simple wardrobe until I pulled out every single bit of clothing, every bag and pair of shoes and laid it all out in one big pile.
 I stood there shocked!

 I’ve learned 5 things from De-cluttering for Good and I hope it inspires you to start tackling your clutter too!